tydeno/Ploto/README.md

 ## About running custom plotters
 Ploto now supports custom plotters.
 This functionality was implemented to support madMAx43v3r's chia-plotter.
 It also allows to use sever other forks, like Stotiks and catchmeifyoucans release.

 To run a custom plotter, make sure you define "PlotterUsed: Stotik" in your config.
-Use the value "Stotitk" for all custome plotters.
+Use the value "Stotitk" for all custom plotters.
 Also make sure that you add the fullpath of the customplotter to the config.
 Then simply run Ploto as usually.

+When setting up your conifg; Take into consideration how your custom Plotter works!

 ## Prereqs
 The following prereqs need to be met in order for Ploto to function properly: